Infectious & Pandemic Disease

 - Custodial practices including complete restroom cleaning, disinfectant wipe-downs of door handles, and spray disinfectant used on commonly touched surfaces

-Two current public-health issues in the news are Ebola and influenza (flu).
+Two current public-health issues in the news are influenza (flu) and coronavirus.
 In both cases, existing college processes are in place and intended to inform on risks and appropriate actions.

 The flu is a common respiratory disease caused by flu viruses, but it is contagious and can be serious, even deadly.
 Flu is spread from person to person by coughing or sneezing.
 It can also be spread by touching contaminated surfaces.

 Public Health - Seattle & King County conducts influenza surveillance in order to provide information on local influenza activity to health care providers and the public.
 While flu may contracted at any time, the Centers for Disease Control and Prevention identify winter as the most prevalent time for flu.
 While seasonal flu outbreaks may happen as early as October, flu activity generally peaks between December and February, although activity can last as late as May, according to the CDC.

 Practice good hygiene: Wash hands with soap and water for at least 20 seconds.
 If soap and water are not available, use alcohol-based hand sanitizer.
 When coughing or sneezing, cover your mouth and nose with a tissue or use your elbow or shoulder, not into your hands.
 Avoid touching your eyes, nose, or mouth.